 - Real-Time Monitoring: Live dashboards for server health, usage patterns, and security alerts

-- Policy Enforcement: Automatically enforce data access and usage policies across all connections
+- Policy Enforcement: Enforce tool-level allowlisting and rule-based policies across all connections

 Protecting Sensitive Data and IPs

-Coding agents operate with extensive system access—reading files, executing commands, and accessing production systems through MCP tools.
-MintMCP's security features prevent sensitive data exposure:
+Coding agents operate with extensive system access, reading files, executing commands, and accessing production systems through MCP tools.
+MintMCP's security features help prevent sensitive data exposure:

-- Real-Time PII Detection: Automatic identification and redaction of personally identifiable information
+- Real-Time PII Detection: Identification and redaction of personally identifiable information

 - Secret Scanning: Block leakage of API keys, credentials, tokens, and SSH keys before reaching AI models